TonkersTinkers/HistoricHelix/README.md

 - `!join` may be required depending on streamer settings.

 - Player Control mode exists, but it's off in most streams.
 If it's on and you're the chosen player, you also get access to `submit`, `cancel`, `zoomin`, `zoomout`, `panup`, etc.

-This section should be placed under "List of Commands" in the main README.